 All waters surrounding the Station are considered waters of the U.S. and are classified as estuarine and marine deepwater wetlands (USFWS 2013a).
-In a letter dated August 21, 2014, the NJDEP Bureau of Marine Fisheries noted that all or parts of the water bodies contained within the project area are considered to be within an anadromous species migration corridor (Appendix F).
-However, water depths in and around the boat basin vary from approximately 5 to 15 feet deep - not deep enough for the majority of managed fish species to regularly inhabit.
+Water depths in and around the boat basin vary from approximately 5 to 15 feet deep - not deep enough for the majority of managed fish species to regularly inhabit.
 Navigation charts show the water depths in Absecon Channel ranging from approximately 4 to 25 feet in the vicinity of the Station.
 Populations of the fish species listed in the EFH Assessment Worksheet generally do not occur this close to shore or around and below the docks.